 a) In step 2 UE shall make a test eCall to a number stored in the EFFDN portion of the test USIM.
 UE shall establish RRC procedure with establishment cause “Registration”.

-b) In step 3 UE shall send a LOCATION UPDATING message
+b) In step 3 UE shall send a LOCATION UPDATING REQUEST message.

-c) In step 15 UE shall send an SETUP message.
+c) In step 15 UE shall send a SETUP message.

 d) In step 21 UE has through connected the DTCH in both directions.

-e) In step 23, eCall UE is disconnected.
+e) In step 24 UE shall send a RELEASE message.

 f) In step 27 UE returns to Idle Mode.